fl4p/WP-Filebase/readme.txt

 * Rescan looks for thumbnails with same basename if `Auto-detect thumbnails` is enabled
 * Fixed fatal error in editor plugin with conflicting plugins
 * Updated french translation by Marco Siviero
+* Changed textdomain from 'wpfb' to 'wp-filebase' for language pack compatibility

 = 3.1.01 =
 * Added support for remote urls for local files with `file://` scheme